StupidRepo/Itemz/README.md

    // RegisterItem(Item item, string name, bool addDB)
    // item: the item to register
    // name: the name of the item's prefab for Photon, to allow you to PhotonNetwork.Instantiate the item's prefab
-   // addDB: whether to add the item to the game's item database
+   // addDB: whether to add the item to the game's item database (DEFAULT IS TRUE)
 	 // if you set this to true, you can allow the item to be purchased and seen in the shop
-   	 // or make it spawnable in the game if set in the Item ScriptableObject itself by you Itemz.RegisterItem(LoadedBundle.GetAssetByName<Item>("MyCustomItem"), "PhotonNetworkName", false);
+   	 // or make it spawnable in the game if set in the Item ScriptableObject itself by you Itemz.RegisterItem(LoadedBundle.GetAssetByName<Item>("MyCustomItem"), "PhotonNetworkName", true);

    // if you want to add a component to the item's GameObject at runtime, specify the component in the type parameter:
    // KEEP IN MIND THAT THIS WILL ADD THE COMPONENT TO THE ITEM'S GAMEOBJECT **REFERENCE**.
 That means if you reference the same GameObject in multiple items, the component will be added to all of them.